unshleepd/Que/README.md

+BELOW TOOL USES CUSTON NSDOTPY - NOT YET SENT FOR audreyreal TO MERGE INTO ORGINAL NSDOTPY

 # Que

 Que is an easy-to-use tool for managing NationStates puppets.
 It allows you to change puppet settings, move them between regions, and more in the game [NationStates](https://www.nationstates.net/).